EivindArvesen/faarikaal/README.md

 A monochromatic, minimalistic, flat and dark theme for Sublime Text 3 that aims to put focus on your code and make other elements less intrusive.

-Based upon the brilliant [Soda Theme](http://buymeasoda.github.io/soda-theme/), with inspiration from Gravity, El Capitan, Haft Lang, Devastate and Spacegray...
+Based upon the brilliant [Soda Theme](http://buymeasoda.github.io/soda-theme/), with inspiration from Gravity, El Capitan, Haft Lang, Devastate and Spacegray (and the Atom theme One Dark)...

 Using icons from the great [Font Awesome][http://fortawesome.github.io/Font-Awesome/]